 It drives me nuts when my husband throws his clothes on the floor at night.
 Hooks are an easy storage solution especially in smaller rooms that might not have room for a dresser or lack a true closet.
 Install a Shaker style peg rack or a row of hooks so that your guests can easily hang up their clothes and jackets.

 Provide those little extras

-Finally, assemble a small box or basket of items that your guests may have forgotten like toothbrushes, toothpaste, razors, q-tips, shaving cream, etc. This is a great way to make us of sample size products you’ve snagged from hotels or received as a gift with purchase.
-Include a couple bottles of water in case they forget to bring a glass to bed with them.
+Finally, assemble a small box or basket of items that your guests may have forgotten like toothbrushes, toothpaste, razors, q-tips, shaving cream, etc. This is a great way to make use of sample size products you’ve snagged from hotels or received as a gift with purchase.
+Include a couple of bottles of water in case they forget to bring a glass to bed with them.
 You might also add little packets of Tylenol and Tums in case everyone stayed up a little too late having cocktails.
 Place at least one box of tissues in the room and stash a small wastebasket somewhere.
 Print out a little card with the name of your wifi network and password for easy reference and place it on the dresser or nightstand.

 Going Above and Beyond

 - Create a little coffee station with an inexpensive pod coffee maker and a pitcher of water.
 Or an electric kettle with an assortment of tea including decaf varieties.